Muallim District

 The Muallim District is the eleventh district of the state of Perak, Malaysia, situated at the southeastern tip of the state, bordering the state of Selangor.
 It was proclaimed by the current Sultan of Perak, Sultan Nazrin Muizzuddin Shah on 11 January 2016 at the Tanjung Malim District Council Building.
 The district was previously part of the neighbouring Batang Padang district.

 It covers an area of 93,435-hectares of land.

-The district includes the towns of Slim River, Tanjung Malim and Proton City.
+The district includes the towns of Slim River, Behrang, Tanjung Malim and Proton City.
 It was given the name Muallim, the Arabic word for "teacher", because of the Sultan Idris Education University in the district.
 The university has produced many teachers since the colonial era.

 Administrative divisions

+Muallim District is being administered by the Land and District Office Muallim that located in Slim River, Perak.
+The current District Officer of Muallim is Encik Mohamad Fitri bin Hassan.

-The Muallim District is divided into two mukims (townships), which are:
+The Muallim District is divided into three mukims (townships), which are: